The world I fell in love with created by Tove Jansson

 Surprisingly, I got acquainted with Tove Jansson’s stories only recently.
 I saw and always liked the characters, but now after reading just a few short stories, I’m in owe.
 My favorite so far is “The Fillyjonk Who Believed in Disasters”.
 I’m actually happy I haven’t read the stories before.
 It feels like now is the perfect time to meet her characters and the world they live in.
 I read the story in Russian, and I actually prefer that translation to English.
 It’s probably the first time this happened.

-We find the ourselves in the characters of the great stories and find our struggles in theirs.
+We find ourselves in the characters of the great stories and find our struggles in theirs.
 This is universal.
 But I found something else here.
 I want to savor them and I instantly feel connected to the world she created, there's always hope during any struggle, there're plenty of seemingly absurd actions that open my eyes to the possibilities.
 The boundaries are stretched, more seems possible.
 Ordinary things, nature, magic exist simultaneously and are of equal importance.

 The characters are open-minded and that is what I love the most about them.
 They are supportive of others each in their own unique way.
-I get the sense they’d be supportive of me too.

 “You can't ever be really free if you admire somebody too much.”